Energy Conservation Tips

 • Installing a solar motion sensor light outside will ensure safe passage for your family and guests while discouraging intruders.

-• Use LED light bulbs in all light fixtures.
-They might be more expensive to buy them ($30 to $100 each) but they use less than a tenth the energy a 60 watt incandescent bulb would use and you won't have to change it for more than ten years.
-It takes 5 to 7 years for an LED bulb to pay for itself but it'll last longer than 10 years.
+• Use LED or fluorescent light bulbs in all light fixtures.
+Although more expensive ($15 to $35), LED's have a long life expectancy, contain no mercury and use less than a tenth the energy a 60 watt incandescent bulb would use.
+It takes 5 to 7 years for an LED bulb to pay for itself but it'll last an average of 22 years.
+It would cost well over $100.00 to buy incandescent bulbs to last 22 years and you'd spend 10 times the amount in energy.

 Heat and Hot Water ~ Energy Conservation Tips